Neptune tutorial#

 You may want to change this to a different project later on.
 In that case, you have two options:

-• Simply assign a new project name to the environment variable.
+- Assign a new project name to the environment variable, or

-The full name of your Neptune project has the form workspace-name/project-name, so in this case it's going to be your-workspace-name/tutorial.
+The full name of your Neptune project has the form workspace-name/project-name

 Tip

-When in doubt, you can always find and copy the full name of a project from its settings:
+You can copy the full name from the project settings:

 There are also other environment variables you can set to optimize your workflow.
 For details, see Environment variables.